AmarPan/meet-your-cohort/README.md

  <br>

-  3. Hit Submit, and provide feedback on others' projects while you wait to get some on yours!
+  3. Hit `Submit`, and provide feedback on others' projects while you wait to get some on yours!

 </details>